- Can I Give My Dog Valium?

 - Rare and Serious Side Effects

 Anxiety, seizures, and epilepsy often occur when an influx of neurotransmitters fire off in the brain overloading the system.
 As such Diazepam — brand name Valium — is typically prescribed to help better manage these neurotransmitters from rapidly firing off in your central nervous system.
 It is sometimes prescribed as a muscle relaxant or to treat seizure disorders.

 It does this by promoting the production of gamma-aminobutyric acid (GABA) in the brain which will stifle pathways neurotransmitters take to the brain.
 The hope is it blocks just enough neurotransmitters to return behavior and activity levels to normal.

-Because of the delicate nature of how drugs like valium work, it’s common to see side effects.
-However, many of these side effects aren’t bad, and when used in tandem with other drugs it can help treat medical conditions such as IBS and appetite loss.
+Because of the delicate nature of how drugs like valium work, it’s common to see side effects, especially with prolonged use.
+However, many of these side effects aren’t bad, and when used to treat in tandem with other drugs it can help treat medical conditions such as IBS and appetite loss.
 Another drug Valium is mixed with is anesthesia as it will you relax beforehand.

 But with its powerful effects and sensitive nature, many are left wondering if they can give valium to their dogs.